dougle/jQuery-Ajax-Singleton/README.markdown

 		});
 	});

-As you can see i'm passing autocomplete's `response` callback into the ajax settings (`response_callback:response,`), this way after setTimeout (at global scope) the callback is available in the success handler via `this.response_callback()`
+As you can see i'm passing autocomplete's `response` callback into the ajax settings (`response_callback:response`), this way after setTimeout (at global scope) the callback is available in the success handler via `this.response_callback()`

 Notice i turned autocomplete's delay off so i could cancel my own delays, this has given me an interuptable autocomplete that waits for the user to stop typing before it goes and gets the results.